grammyjs/website/site/docs/plugins/conversations.md

 This is not an issue if you only have a few dozen updates in a conversation.
 (Remember that during long polling, every call to `getUpdates` retrieves up to 100 updates, too.)

-However, if your conversation never exists, this data will accumulate and slow down your bot.
+However, if your conversation never exits, this data will accumulate and slow down your bot.
 **Avoid infinite loops.**

 ### Conversational Context Objects